COVID-19 reimbursements for care of uninsured patients

 - COVID-19 - Resources & Support - Billing Codes — from the Health Resources and Services Administration

-- FAQs for COVID-19 Claims Reimbursement to Health Care Providers and Facilities for Testing and Treatment of the Uninsured — from the Health Resources and Services Administration
+- FAQs for COVID-19 Claims Reimbursement to Health Care Providers and Facilities for Testing, Treatment, and Vaccine Administration for the Uninsured — from the Health Resources and Services Administration